Call Downtown Dental Excellence Today!

 Partial dentures help to fill in gaps where teeth are missing, and actually attach to healthy teeth to hold them in place.
 This is often done with the help of clasps that allow a wearer to clip their partial dental appliance into place.
 While they are held in place well, they can also be easily removed.

-With partial dentures you will be able to bite and chew some foods easier, and the force of your bite will be distributed much better.
+With partial dentures, you will be able to bite and chew some foods more easily, and the force of your bite will be distributed much better.
 They can also be made to match your remaining, healthy teeth.
 This allows a wearer to continue to smile without people noticing a difference.

 Full dentures are needed when there are no teeth remaining.
 These are also sometimes referred to as standard dentures.
 They are held in place with suction, instead of being held in place with the help of other teeth or the jawbone.
 While they don’t allow for the same support as other teeth replacement options, they do still allow for chewing and speaking.
 They also help to keep facial muscles in place, so they don’t sag over time.

 While your dentures are being made, you will likely be given immediate dentures.
-These are useful for after teeth extraction, until the healing process is complete.
+These are useful after teeth extraction until the healing process is complete.
 Once healing is complete, conventional dentures can be created and placed.

 Proper Denture Care